particle-iot/docs/src/content/reference/firmware.md

 This class enables UDP messages to be sent and received.

+_Note that UDP does not guarantee that messages are always delivered, or that they are delivered in the order supplied.
+In cases where your application requires a reliable connection, `TCPClient` is a simpler alternative._

+{{#if core}}
 The UDP protocol implementation has known issues that will require extra consideration when programming with it.
 Please refer to the Known Issues category of the Community for details.
 The are also numerous working examples and workarounds in the searchable Community topics.
+{{/if}}

+There are two primary ways of working with UDP - buffered operation and unbuffered operation.

+1. buffered operation allows you to read and write packets in small pieces, since the system takes care of allocating the required buffer to hold the entire packet.
+ - to read a buffered packet, call `parsePacket`, then use `available` and `read` to retrieve the packet received
+ - to write a buffered packet, optionally call `setBuffer` to set the maximum size of the packet (the default is 512 bytes), followed by
+  `beginPacket`, then as many calls to `write`/`print` as necessary to build the packet contents, followed finally by `end` to send the packet over the network.

+2. unbuffered operation allows you to read and write entire packets in a single operation - your application is responsible for allocating the buffer to contain the packet to be sent or received over the network.
+ - to read an unbuffered packet, call `receivePacket` with a buffer to hold the received packet.
+ - to write an unbuffered packet,  call `sendPacket` with the packet buffer to send, and the destination address.

 <!-- TO DO -->
 <!-- Add more examples-->